RediSearch/RediSearch/docs/Commands.md

         This is useful in conjunction with `SORTABLE`, to create fields whose update using PARTIAL will not cause full reindexing of the document.
 If a field has NOINDEX and doesn't have SORTABLE, it will just be ignored by the index.

     * **PHONETIC {matcher}**
-        Declaring field as phonetic will enabled a phonetic search on this field {match} is used to specify the phonetic algorithm and the language.
+        Declaring field as phonetic will enabled a phonetic search on this field. {match} is used to specify the phonetic algorithm and the language.
         Matcher Format: <2 chars algorithm>:<2 chars language>.
         Currently the only supported algoritm is double metaphone (dm) which is a general phonetic algorithm for latin languages.